jzumsteg/zumstegs-blog/_posts/2023-05-05-villa-romana.md

 That landslide had one huge beneficial effect for us modern-day lovers of history and art: it covered and protected what is now the largest known installation of Roman mosaics: over 3,600 square yards: some 30,000 square feet.
 Besides the extent of these mosaics, they are also known as among the very best Roman mosaics in terms of quality, subject and color.

 The site was first excavated by non-archaologists in the late 1800s; then by professionals in 1929.
-Since then it has undergone almost continuous study and morse rooms have been excavated.
+Since then it has undergone almost continuous study and more rooms have been excavated.
 Archaologists believe more rooms - and more mosaics - remain to be found.

 Our favorite mosaics: